LeoEgidi/pivmet/README.md

 Example 2.
 K-means clustering using MUS and other pivotal algorithms
 --------------------------------------------------------------------

 Sometimes K-means algorithm does not provide an optimal clustering solution.
-Suppose to generate some clustered data and to detect one pivotal unit for each group with the `MUS` function:
+Suppose to generate some clustered data and to detect one pivotal unit for each group with the `MUS` (Maxima Units Search algorithm) function:

 ``` r
 #generate some data